SriPenumatcha/leaflet-challenge/README.md

 **HTML/CSS**: For structuring and styling the web application.

-### Folder Structure
+## Folder Structure

 The leaflet challenge consists of the following folders and files:

-#Leaflet-Part-1 **
+**Leaflet-Part-1 folder**

----**index.html** - The main HTML file that includes the map container and references to the required CSS and JavaScript files.
+     **index.html** - The main HTML file that includes the map container and references to the required CSS and JavaScript files.

----**static/css/style.css:** The CSS file for styling the map and legend.
+     **static/css/style.css:** The CSS file for styling the map and legend.

----**static/js/logic.js**: The JavaScript file that handles fetching the earthquake data, plotting the markers on the map, and creating the legend.
+     **static/js/logic.js**: The JavaScript file that handles fetching the earthquake data, plotting the markers on the map, and creating the legend.

-#Leaflet-Part-2**
+**Leaflet-Part-2 folder**

----**index.html** - The main HTML file that includes the map container and references to the required CSS and JavaScript files.
+    **index.html** - The main HTML file that includes the map container and references to the required CSS and JavaScript files.

----**static/css/style.css:** The CSS file for styling the map and legend.
+    **static/css/style.css:** The CSS file for styling the map and legend.

---**static/js/logic.js**: The JavaScript file that handles fetching the earthquake data, plotting the markers on the map, and creating the legend & layer Controls.
+    **static/js/logic.js**: The JavaScript file that handles fetching the earthquake data, plotting the markers on the map, and creating the legend & layer Controls.

-**leaflet Challenge Screenshots** - Provides screenshots of the results.
+**leaflet Challenge Screenshots.docx** - Provides screenshots of the results.

 **Readme.md**-Overview of the project.